Teidesat/Dummies/README.md

    **#TODO: Add instructions for flashing the firmware into the ESP32 microcontrollers**

 5. Run the servers and GUIs on the host computer/s.
+Use the '--build' option to build the Docker images if you have made changes to the code or if you are running it for the first time.
+Otherwise, you can run the scripts without the '--build' option to use the pre-built images.

    - For the transmitter dummy:

       ```bash
-      ./launch-transmitter.sh
+      ./launch-transmitter.sh [--build]
       ```

    - For the receiver dummy:

       ```bash
-      ./launch-receiver.sh
+      ./launch-receiver.sh [--build]
       ```